A Geometric View of Closure Phases in Interferometry: THE INTERFEROMETRY CONTEXT

-Because $\sum_{a=1}^N \arg G_a^\star(\lambda) G_{\lceil a+1\rfloor_N}(\lambda) \equiv 0$,
+Because $\sum_{a=0}^{N-1} \arg G_a^\star(\lambda) \, G_{\lceil a+1\rfloor_N}(\lambda) \equiv 0\,$,

 where, $\phi_N(\lambda)$ is the true closure phase on the $N$-polygon.
-Therefore, the closure phase is invariant to element-based voltage gains, $g_a(\lambda)$, the corrections from calibration, $\widehat{g}_a(\lambda)$ and $G_a(\lambda)$, as well as the errors therein, making it a true observable physical property of the structures in the image-plane intensity distribution.
-This property is a form of \textit{gauge-invariance} with respect to any element-based phases acquired during the measurement process.
+Therefore, the closure phase is invariant to element-based corruptions, $G_a(\lambda)$, the corrections from calibration, as well as the errors therein, making it a true observable physical property of the structures in the image-plane intensity distribution.
+This property is a form of \textit{gauge-invariance} with respect to any element-based phases acquired during the measurement process \citep{Thyagarajan+2021a,Samuel+2021}.

-One of the consequences of this gauge-invariance in interferometry is that the closure phase is also invariant to translation in the image plane.
-This can be shown by replacing $\hat{\boldsymbol{s}}$ with $\hat{\boldsymbol{s}}^\prime = \hat{\boldsymbol{s}} - \hat{\boldsymbol{s}}_0$, where $\hat{\boldsymbol{s}}_0$ is an arbitrary choice for the origin of the image plane, usually referred to as the \textit{phase center} in interferometry.
+A direct consequence of this gauge-invariance is that the closure phase is also invariant to translation in the image plane.
+This can be shown by replacing $\hat{\boldsymbol{s}}$ with $\hat{\boldsymbol{s}}^\prime = \hat{\boldsymbol{s}} - \hat{\boldsymbol{s}}_0$, where $\hat{\boldsymbol{s}}_0$ is an arbitrary choice for the origin of the image plane, referred to as the \textit{phase centre} in interferometry.
 From Equation~(\ref{eqn:vis-img-FT}), such a translation modifies the spatial coherence as